srmagura/AsposeThumbnailingLinuxRepro/README.md

 **Actual behavior:**

-- The page 1 thumbnail is blank white image.
+- The page 1 thumbnail is a blank white image.
 - The following warning is printed mulitple times: "Path conversion requested 528000 bytes (2560 x 1650).
 Maximum size is 262144 bytes."